Pursue your degree at no cost to you

 Taking more courses than the maximum allotted amount for each tuition cap in a Calendar Year will result in additional tuition charges.
 Please check with Hartford HealthCare’s tuition assistance policy for further information regarding your billing options and payment details with respect to the Benefits.

-Please note: For students using VA benefits, certification of a course solely for monthly housing allowance will use a month of benefit entitlement.
+Please note: For students using VA benefits, certifying VA benefits for any reason in conjunction with your university alliance benefit will use a month of entitlement.

 If the Agreement is terminated Benefits will immediately cease and will no longer be available to Participating Employees.
 Participating Employees enrolled in the University as of the termination date will be responsible for payment of all fees and tuition costs (at the then current tuition rate) for their next course and the remainder of their program in accordance with University financial policies and procedures.